stuart23/square-ig/README.md

 ### Bootstrap

 Before deploying any application, the AWS account must first be bootstrapped so that it has the role to allow GitHub Actions to deploy resources, and a store for the Terraform state.
-To bootstrap, in a shell with AWS and GCP auth (`gcloud auth application-default login`), execute the following from the `bootstrap` directory:
+To bootstrap, in a shell with AWS auth, execute the following from the `bootstrap` directory with the `environment-prefix` variable as the name you want to use:

 ```
-tf init && tf apply --var github_org_name=my_org_name --var github_repo_name=my_repo_name
+tf init && tf apply --var github_org_name=my_org_name --var github_repo_name=my_repo_name --var environment-prefix=prod
 ```

 This command will produce an output called `cicd_role_arn` and `cicd_service_account`.
 Take `cicd_role_arn` and